A Magic: The Gathering set has arrived in the Standard format that’s full of folklore spells and fairy tale creatures.

 Questing Beast (Mythic Rare)

 Questing Beast was projected to be one of the best cards in the ELD set.
-And it lived up to its reputation at Mythic Championship V, helping raise its value.
-Since then, Questing Beast has fallen to around $22.
+It lived up to its reputation at Mythic Championship V but fell off the radar following the release of THB.
+Since then, considering the lack of planeswalkers seeing gameplay in Magic formats, Questing Beast has fallen to around $15.

-Its value could climb once again, though, depending on how much Questing Beast is used at Mythic Championship VII.
+Its value could climb once again, though, depending on how planeswalkers in Ikoria: Lair of Behemoths affect the Standard format.

 The Royal Scions (Mythic Rare)

 The Royal Scions missed the boat in Standard but were still seeing a good amount of play in Pioneer and Commander.
 But following the release of THB, the planeswalker twins dropped to around $10.
 And in recent weeks, it’s fallen further, priced at around $8 with a six-percent decrease in just the past week.

 Update Feb.
 27 1:45pm CT: The prices in this article were last updated at this time.